-The Vermont Bar Foundation, the state’s only foundation solely dedicated to the legal services community, is laser-focused on increasing access to justice for Vermonters who are low-income, underserved, and marginalized Vermonters, with primary funding coming from Interest on Lawyers’ Trust Accounts (IOLTA).
+The Vermont Bar Foundation (VBF) is the only foundation in the state solely dedicated to the legal services community.
+Our unwavering mission is to improve access to justice for low-income, underserved, and marginalized Vermonters, with primary funding coming from Interest on Lawyers’ Trust Accounts (IOLTA).